Japanese American Committee for Democracy: History

+In the last months of World War II, the JACD sponsored the Japanese People's Emancipation League, a Chinese Communist Party linked Japanese resistance organization that operated in China.
+In 1945, the JACD published "Japanese People's Emancipation League: its program and activities.
+A Japanese people's movement for a democratic Japan".

 Support for internment

 The JACD newsletter stated that most Japanese Americans were loyal, but indicated that the organization remained concerned about the possibility of Fifth columnists.
 Yoshitaka Takagi, JACD secretary, denounced the internment protesters during the war.